-Wet Paint is for all young people aged 12 to 24 years of age living in either City of Victor Harbor or Southern Alexandrina Council areas.
+Wet Paint is for all young people aged 12 to 24 years of age living in the Victor Harbor Council area.
 It is fully inclusive, heaps of fun and it is FREE.

-So come along for a come and try session on Wednesday the 19th of February, we hope to see you from 3.30pm.
+So come along for a come and try session on Wednesdays from 3.30pm.

 For more information contact Youth Development Officer Lucretia Sperring at City of Victor Harbor on 8551 0586 or email firstname.lastname@example.org.

 Learn how to make short films on your phone

 Do you want to learn how to make short films on your mobile or tablets?
 If you are aged between 12 and 24, then you have an opportunity to attend a series of workshops during the July school holidays.